Marcellis/mad-codelabs/docs/level7-task1/level7-task1.md

 }
 ```

-Create the ProfileRepository class.
+Create the `ProfileRepository` class.

-At the top you see two properties, firestore and profileDocument.
+At the top you see two properties, `firestore` and `profileDocument`.
 The first one makes sure we have an instance of
-Firestore the second one is a reference to the document that we need to store/retrieve our quiz.
-Then we see two pieces
+`Firestore` the second one is a reference to the document that we need to store/retrieve our quiz.
+Then we see two
-of LiveData.
+pieces of `LiveData`.
 The profile property should be self-explanatory by now.
-The createSucess is to let views know if the
+The createSucess is to let views know if
-creation in the database has succeeded(this could be false when no internet connection is available for example).
+the creation in the database has succeeded(this could be false when no internet connection is available for example).
 The
-ViewModel will later on determine what error to show based on this boolean.
-In a similar fashion of how we interact with
+`ViewModel` will later on determine what error to show based on this boolean.
+In a similar fashion of how we interact
-Retrofit in level 6 we now have two methods that use coroutines to interact with Firestore.
-If succeeded, the profile
+with Retrofit in level 6 we now have two methods that use coroutines to interact with Firestore.
+If succeeded, the
-LiveData property will be set, if not an Exception will be thrown.
-These exceptions are our own exceptions defined by us
+profile LiveData property will be set, if not an Exception will be thrown.
+These exceptions are our **own** exceptions
-at the bottom of the class.
+defined by us at the bottom of the class.

 ## Create the ViewModel